 This pub serves hearty food, which is delicious if a little pricy compared to other pubs outside the city centre.
 You can wash it down with one of the fine Lincolnshire ales on offer.

 Uphill Lincoln is home to some cracking pubs, one of which is the Victoria.
 This is another Bateman’s establishment, so a great choice for supping some Lincolnshire-brewed ales.
 You can’t missed the red sign on its giant whitewashed building side walking up Union Road.

 The Victoria’s beer garden has a lovely view right next to the castle walls.
-It is an ample area for outdoor drinking, with wooden picnic benches lined up in the courtyard, and plenty of space for distancing.
+It is an ample area for outdoor drinking, with wooden picnic benches lined up in the courtyard, and plenty of space.

 Its wide open locations means the beer garden gets a lot of sunlight, so it’s perfect for those pleasant summery afternoons.

 Sometimes you just can’t beat a beer garden at a British riverside pub.
 This summer we’re planning to tour several in Lincolnshire and write about the best we find around the county.
 I’ve never looked forward to a piece of research so much!

 Our favourite waterside pub close to home is the Pyewipe Inn, perched on the Fossdyke Canal a couple of kilometres outside Lincoln to the west.
 You can reach it via an easy scenic walk beginning at the Brayford Waterfront.
 Check out our guide to the Pyewipe Inn walk for the details.